VIRTUAL | MARCH 2-3, 2021

-The most compelling meeting in the nation that builds on health equity solutions for African American communities.
-This year's conference will tackle cancer, gun violence, mental health and a myriad of other critical public health issues.
+The most compelling virtual meeting in the nation that builds on health equity solutions for African American communities.
+This year's conference will tackle COVID-19, gun violence, mental health and a myriad of other critical public health issues.

-NAATPN, Inc. is pleased to host the 2020 State of Black Health Biennial Conference in Charlotte, NC.
-This national, 3-day event convenes public health professionals and community advocates concerned with achieving health equity for African Americans.
-Through panels and interactive workshops, we equip attendees with an actionable policy plan for improving Black health in their regions.
+State of Black Health Biennial Conference entirely online in 2021.
+This national, 2-day virtual event convenes public health professionals and community advocates concerned with achieving health equity for African Americans.
+Through panels, special activations and interactive workshops, we equip attendees with an actionable policy plan for improving Black health in their regions.

 The SBH national conference examines the core influences on health including economic, institutional, and social inequalities.